MinhTriLD/Impact_prediction_and-Customer_segmentation/README.md

 ## <b><u>VI.
 Feature selecting & Modeling</u></b>
 ### 1. <b><u>How web traffic impacts on business performance? </u></b>
-To deal with this request, firstly, we have to determine the proper features illustrate obviously the material and consequent objects, which will be used to model the correlational impact.
+To deal with this request, firstly, we have to determine the proper features illustrate obviously the material and consequent objects, which will be used to model the correlational impact.<br>
 ​
 In this request, the matter is 'web traffic' object and the outcome is the number of issue being relevant to transaction.
-The detai is below:
+The detai is below:<br>
 ​
-* Material features : x = 'uniquePageviews', 'existing_duration' and 'users'.
+* Material features : x = 'uniquePageviews', 'existing_duration' and 'users'.<br>
 ​
-* Outcome features: y = 'item_sales_volume', 'customer_conversion_rate' and 'customer_volime'.
+* Outcome features: y = 'item_sales_volume', 'customer_conversion_rate' and 'customer_volime'.<br><br>
 ​
 **Note:** The material features are all features of 'traffic' object.
 However, the consequent features are the new feature are depended on their value and the value united by material feature of the fact table.
 Moreover, there are many features which describe one object, would be use intermittently to evaluate sales performance, but are depended meticulously on each other.
 Thus, this project just focus on features that are the least depended to reduce complex and optimize performance, are 'item_sales_volume', 'customer_conversion_rate' and 'relationship duration'.
-A similar pattern was applied for material features, the choices are 'uniquePageviews', 'existing_duration', 'Posted On (DD/MM/YYYY)','Channel','Newsletter'.
+A similar pattern was applied for material features, the choices are 'uniquePageviews', 'existing_duration', 'Posted On (DD/MM/YYYY)','Channel','Newsletter'.<br>
 ​
 **Method:** Visualization the correlation between each depended feature with each the independed one.
 ​
 #### A. **Users:**
 * **<b><u>Item sales volume**
-This chart points out am ambigious interaction between the number of product's sold items and webpage's users.
+This chart points out am ambigious interaction between the number of product's sold items and webpage's users. <br>

 However, all items are on stock of the company, were sold at least once time.
-The products approached upper 40.000 webpage's users, frequently, reach more than one transaction.
+The products approached upper 40.000 webpage's users, frequently, reach more than one transaction. <br>

 Maybe, this is the effort of company to deal with the inventory.
 * **<b><u>Customer conversion rate:**